Private limited company: Iceland

 According to Icelandic legislation, there are two main types of LLC forms, private and public held limited liability forms.
 Private LLC is abbreviated "Ehf."
 The minimum capital of 500,000 Icelandic krónas (kr.).
 Public LLC is abbreviated "Hf." with minimum capital of 4,000,000 kr.

+As part of the European Union Icelandic companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 India

 Almost 93 percent of the companies incorporated in India are registered as Private Limited Companies.

 The Ministry of Corporate Affairs is the governing body which regulates all Private Limited Companies in India.
 The main law regulating Private Limited Companies is the Companies Act 2013.

 Prior to 2015, the shareholders (known as members) had to pay a minimum of ₹1 lakh as a subscription amount to incorporate a private limited company.
 A private limited company can have at most 200 members.
 A company with one member is referred to as a One Person Company.

 The Companies Act, 2013 is the regulating Act along with the Rules (Delegated Legislation), Notices, Circulars and Notifications issued by the Ministry of Corporate Affairs.

+To incorporate a Private Limited Company in India, minimum 2 directors and 2 shareholders (members) are required.
+Both the directors and the shareholders can be the same person.
+Further, it is mandatory that at least one of the director is an Indian national.
+In order to incorporate a Private Limited Company in India, various forms are required to be filed such as Spice+, eMOA(Memorandum of Association), eAOA(Article of Association), and Agile Pro with Ministry of Corporate Affairs.